 Banknotes have serious drawbacks for the serious criminal.
 They are numbered and traceable.
 Their use and transportation is regulated by government and intergovernmental regulations.
 And they are bulky and heavy.
 The technology and the processing of banknotes mean that it’s difficult to get any significant quantity of cash back into the legitimate financial system without running the risk of getting caught.

 From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More laundering involves injecting criminal proceeds back into the legitimate financial system by buying real estate, stocks and bonds or other assets.
 It’s of little use to a criminal to be sitting on a mattress stuffed with cash.
 Any ordinary oligarch or “ultra-high-net-worth” individual worth his or her salt knows that sophisticated legal constructions, shell companies and complacent legal systems are the best way to launder dirty money or hide untaxed gains.

 Terrorists likewise avoid using cash.
 The Islamic State terrorists last November in Paris knew enough to use prepaid bankcards to cover their tracks while preparing their deadly attacks.
 African warlords use so-called blood diamonds to finance their activities.